jkmackie/DQ_Projects/CIA_Factbook/README.md

-Computed population statistics using SQL techniques (sqlite3).
+Computed population statistics using SQL techniques in a SQLite3 database.